Residential intervention and enforcement policy

 Behaviour that is malicious in nature, offensive, or targeted towards a particular group of society will be dealt with as a high priority because of the elevated risk.

-This Policy will be reviewed every 2 years to ensure that any changes in legislation or best practice are included and updated.
-We will consult with service users, staff, internal and external partners in the review.
+This Policy will be reviewed periodically in relation to legislation changes but no less than every 2 years to ensure that any changes in legislation or best practice are included and updated.

 Ashfield District Council is committed to ensuring customer confidentiality and ensuring we are compliant with the Data Protection Act 2018, UK General Data Protection Regulation and the Crime and Disorder Act 1998 around data processing and sharing of information.